rreilink/xta_harddisk_emulator/doc/xta.md

 | 5    | Sector count |

 ### Sense block
 The sense block (14 bytes) is read from the drive at startup to determine the drive parameters (cylinders, heads, sectors), at then INT13, AH0x10 (test whether drive is ready) command, and whenever a command resulted in an error indicated by the error bit in the status register.
 Sense bytes are read from the sense register (0x320).

-Before reading the sense block, the host waits for bit drive_bsy in sync_in to be cleared.
-Then for each byte, the host waits for bit data_rdy in sync_in to be set, and the reads the byte.
-The contents of the sense block is as follows:
+The sense block is read using the following procedure:

+- Wait until bit drive_bsy is cleared
+- Write 0x20 to sync_out (sense_start = 1)
+- for 14 bytes:
+  - wait until bit data_rdy is set
+  - read sense register
+- Wait until bit data_cmd_rdy is set
+- Read status register; if bit 7 is set then an error occurred during the sense operation

+If an error occurred during the sense operation, the INT13 handler will return AH=0xff (sense failed)

+The contents of the sense block is as follows.
+The other bits do not seem to be used in the BIOS INT13 handler, and thus their meaning (if any) cannot be deduced from it.

 | Byte | Contents| BIOS INT13 error code AH |
 | ----- | ------ | ------- |